 Stipend.
-The current annual stipend for the 2022-2023 academic year is \$35,000.
-Students receive pay on a biweekly schedule (e.g., every other Friday).
-The Rice University Controller's Office website has a detailed pay schedule.
+The current annual stipend for the current academic year is \$37,000.
+The Rice University Controller's Office website has detailed information about the payroll schedule.

 Health insurance.
 Rice University requires all degree-seeking students to have health insurance.
-Students electing to enroll in the Rice Student Health Plan may opt to be billed annually or semiannually.
+Students electing to enroll in the Rice Student Health Plan may opt to be billed annually or semi-annually.
 Contact the Cashier's Office for payment options (713-348-4946).
 Students must complete an Insurance Waiver Form to waive enrollment in this health plan.